rgattoni/VIO-project-with-Kimera_VIO/README.md

      $ bash ./scripts/stereoVIOEuroc.bash -p "PATH_TO_DATASET/V1_01_easy"

-This will show you the plot of trajectory anche the "Features trac" window.
+This will show you the plot of trajectory anche the "Features tracs" window.
+Another important thing to remember is to model the volume of the container by adding this line of code in "kimera_vio_docker.bash": `--volume="/data/datasets/Euroc:/data/datasets/Euroc" \`

 # Contributions
 We: Riccardo Gattoni and Tommaso Furlani, work together step by step to realize this project.